Do you want to switch domain names after migrating your shopping cart? This guide will help you how to get the job done.

 - Give your source store any other name (source.com -> abcd.com)

-- Create a new folder and give it the same name your source store folder had.
+- Create a new folder and give it the same name as your source store folder’s name

-- Move all data from target-store folder (abcd.com/target-store) to the folder, you’ve just created and renamed – (source.com)
+- Move all data from the Target Store folder (abcd.com/target-store) to the folder, you’ve just created and renamed – (source.com) to finish the switch domain process.

 - Log in to your hosting provider admin account (or wherever your domain is registered)

-- Move to Domains menu.
+- Go to Domains menu.
 (This menu name might be different within different hosting companies)

 - In the domain management menu – select Manage DS Records, below the Name Servers title